 3. Once I express my interest in becoming a Young European Ambassador, will I get this status straight after I apply?

 No. In order to become a Young European Ambassador you need to follow a process.
 The first phase is to express your interest in becoming a Young European Ambassadors.
-Shortly after, the national representatives of your country will contact you.
-Then you will have to pass the vetting procedure, which consists of a mentorship programme and completing the application package, in which you will also have to pass a quiz.
+Shortly after, the Young European in-Country Coordinator will contact you.
+Then you will have to participate actively in YEAs activities and an induction session for the YEAs candidates, take a short quiz, fill in the application package, and liaise with the Young European Ambassadors in-Country Coordinator.
 The final phase represents the nomination step.
 In this phase, besides the ‘EU NEIGHBOURS east’ project assessment, your candidacy will be analysed and approved by several stakeholders such as the EU Delegation to your country and the European Commission.
 The process might seem to take a bit of time but it is easier than it sounds!

-4. How long does the process take to become a Young European Ambassadors?
+4. How long does the process take to become a Young European Ambassador?

 New YEAs candidates will be approved four times a year, at the end of each quarter.
 The length of your personal application process depends on your progress as well as what time in the year you applied.
 It can take from one month to three months maximum.